yie1d/pydoll/docs/en/features/advanced/remote-connections.md

     "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222
     ```

+    **For local connections** (same machine):

-    Then visit `http://localhost:9222/json/version` to get the WebSocket URL in the `webSocketDebuggerUrl` field.
+    - Visit `http://localhost:9222/json/version` in your browser to get the WebSocket URL in the `webSocketDebuggerUrl` field
+    - Or programmatically query it as shown in the example above using `aiohttp`
+    - For quick debugging, you can also check `browser._connection_port` after starting a local browser instance

+    **For remote connections** (different machine):

+    - Query `http://SERVER_IP:9222/json/version` from your client machine
+    - Use the `webSocketDebuggerUrl` from the response, replacing `localhost` with the actual server IP if needed

 ### Method 2: Direct Element Control (Hybrid Approach)